mganss/SyncChanges/README.md

   -d, --dryrun               Do not alter target databases, only perform a test
                                run
-  -t, --timeout=VALUE        Database command timeout in seconds
+  -t, --timeout=VALUE        Database command timeout in seconds -l, --loop                 Perform replication in a loop, periodically
+                               checking for changes
+  -i, --interval=VALUE       Replication interval in seconds (default is 30);
+                               only relevant in loop mode
 ```

 A configuration file looks like this: